Span's 3-run triple helps Rays rally in 8th past Red Sox 6-4 - Philly

+"I wasn't 100 percent sure that I was going to get this opportunity. ...
+It's just a true blessing, just to be able to play in front of my family and friends.
+I can't ask for anything better," Span, who grew up in Tampa and was obtained in a December trade that sent Evan Longoria to San Francisco.

-The revamped Rays, playing with a starting lineup featuring just one position player from opening day a year ago, had been shut out on one hit through the sixth by Chris Sale.
-Tampa Bay took advantage of four walks in the eighth to come back.
+A .283 hitter over parts of 10 seasons with the Giants, Minnesota Twins and Washington Nationals, was part of a starting lineup featuring just one position player from opening day a year ago.

+The Rays were shut out on one hit through the sixth by Chris Sale, and took advantage of four walks in the eighth to come back.

+Span lined a 3-2 pitch off the right field wall, setting off a raucous celebration among the sellout crowd of 31,042 at Tropicana Field.

+"My heart started racing.
+I could hear the roar of the crowd.
+If I could have cried, I would have cried.
+But I was running so I couldn't," Span said.

 Span's triple was only Tampa Bay's third hit of the day and gave the Rays a 5-4 lead.
 Adeiny Hechavarria followed with an infield single off Carson Smith (0-1), providing a two-run cushion for closer Alex Colome to earn a save.